Chicken-Slayer/Throw-a-Phone/README.md

 In all seriousness, this is a device for people who need absolutely no distractions, or simply a cheap device that can be bought to simply make phone calls without any drama.

 ## How it works:
 Inside the case, there is an ESP32 C3 SUPERMINI, which is compact and affordable - perfect for this use case.
 Basically, the device uses a 12 key matrix as input, which can be used to enter phone numbers and answer/end calls.
 The calls are handled using a SIM800L GSM module connected to an external antenna.
 Due to the hardware used, it can only support 2G networks, which are outdated and may not be available everywhere.
-However, this issue is easily fixed by swapping out the SIM800L module for a SIM6700X.
-However, that will require a few changes to the PCB (not too much timetaking, simply a 5-10 minute fix).

 ## PCB:
 Here's the Schematic and the PCB: